zgfpeter/finance-dashboard/README.md

 # Personal Finance Dashboard
-A one-page personal finance dashboard.
+A fully responsive, one-page personal finance dashboard that allows users to track and manage every cent of their finances.
 ---
 ---
 To test the application, you can use the demo account, which contains some dashboard information for testing purposes.